-Ultimately I decided to disclose my condition to my supervisor as well as her supervisor since I knew my health was beginning to have an impact on my work.
+Ultimately I decided to disclose my condition to my supervisor as well as her supervisor (the CFO) since I knew my health was beginning to have an impact on my work.

 “Thanks.
 Just let me know if you plan on jumping (in the pond).”

 2) This experience left me skeptical of sharing with others in a workplace setting.

 In the United States, 1 in 5 adults live with a mental illness, which means that it’s very likely that someone in your life struggles with their mental health.
 Many of us are considered high-functioning, meaning we lead normal, even successful lives despite our diagnoses.

 Since these are invisible illnesses, when an employee becomes symptomatic it can appear as simply a behavioral or performance issue to the naked eye.
 If you don’t have first-hand experience with mental illness, it can be intimidating when approached with the topic in the workplace.
 Becoming an effective mental health ally is easier than you may think—here are a few effective ways you can be supportive to those around you:

 Acknowledgement and Understanding One of the worst possible things you can do is be dismissive or downplay an individual’s struggles (“leave it at home”, “quit being so emotional”, etc.).
 A mental illness is not simply baggage one can choose to leave at the door; mental illnesses are valid, and are not excuses.
 Additionally, you may be legally required to provide an employee with a reasonable accommodation to perform the essential functions of their job if requested due to a mental health impairment.
 Everyone’s mental health experience is different, and it is not your duty to diagnose, verify, or compare one’s illness to another’s.